Crop Genebank Head of Service

 Additional information

-Further information and details of how to apply can be found here or contact the Human Resources team on 01603 450814 or nbi.recruitment@nbi.ac.uk quoting reference 20825.
+For further information and details of how to apply please click here, or contact the Human Resources team on 01603 450814 or nbi.recruitment@nbi.ac.uk quoting reference 1005017.

 We are an equal opportunities employer, actively supporting inclusivity and diversity.
 As a Disability Confident organisation, we guarantee to offer an interview to all disabled applicants who meet the essential criteria for this vacancy.
 We are proud to hold a prestigious Gold Athena SWAN award in recognition of our inclusive culture, commitment and good practices towards advancing of gender equality.
 We offer an exciting, stimulating, diverse research environment and actively promote a family friendly workplace.
 The Institute is also a member of Stonewall’s Diversity Champions programme.